cadiblac/chembiohub-site/_posts/2016-02-22-creating-managing-project-chemireg.md

 </figcaption>
 </figure>

-This allows you to rapidly assign multiple users based on another projects permission settings.
+This allows you to rapidly assign multiple users based on another project's permission settings.

-###Now you’re good to go.
+###Now you and your collaborators can get started.

 We’ve been working hard to make the best possible user experience for academics everywhere.
 If you have any comments or would like to see something improved then let us know by contacting <a href="mailto:info@chembiohub.ox.ac.uk">info@chembiohub.ox.ac.uk</a>.